Arrington Ice Arena

 The arena consists of a single sheet of ice, 500 chair-back seats, a media press box, a president's seating area, concession stand, pro shop with skate rental, offices for ice sports coaches and personnel and locker rooms.

-For more information about Arrington Ice Arena, visit the website at (www.arringtonicearena.com).
+For more information about Arrington Ice Arena, please click on the link.

 And like us on Facebook.